Waterside Plaza

-Waterside Plaza is a residential and business complex located on the East River in the Kips Bay section of Manhattan, New York City.
+Waterside Plaza is a residential and business complex located between the FDR Drive and the East River from 25th to 30th streets in the Kips Bay section of Manhattan, New York City.
 It was formerly a Mitchell-Lama Housing Program-funded rental project.
+The apartment buildings, as well as the neighboring United Nations International School, were constructed on top of platforms over the East River.